sishta/distrakt/README.md

-# overracer
+# distrakt
-pseudo3d arcade racing game project
+Distrakt is the game based on Blender Game Engine